 - A. The ordering provider is responsible for weighing the risks and benefits of using ionizing radiation in pregnant patients.
 Alternatives to ionizing radiation should be considered whenever possible. - B. All pregnant patients undergoing exams with ionizing radiation to the abdomen/pelvis region will be consented in writing by a Radiologist or provider (this should one physician) for the procedure using the standardized pregnancy and ionizing radiation language. - C. All pregnant patients undergoing nuclear medicine and interventional radiology procedures will be consented in writing regarding the risks to the fetus.
 This is in addition to consent for the procedure.
 In Nuclear Medicine, BCHD#739, Disclosure and Consent for Radiation Therapy will be used.

-Reviewed Date:
+Policy 10.02.02 Page 3 of 4 Effective Date: 4/15/2015 Revised Date: 3/8/2018 Reviewed Date: